Know your workers’ compensation rights and responsibilities after a workplace injury or occupational illness

 Get answers by talking to an Atlanta workers’ comp attorney

 Are you ready to learn more about your injury claim?
-Fill out a contact form or give us a call and we’ll be in touch with you shortly to get more details about your case.
-The Georgia statute of limitations requires injured workers to file a workers’ compensation claim within 1 year from date of injury (not 2 years like most other personal injury claims).
+Fill out a contact form or give us a call, and we’ll be in touch with you shortly to get more details about your case.
+The Georgia statute of limitations requires injured workers to file a workers’ compensation claim within 1 year from the date of injury (not 2 years like most other personal injury claims).
 After this period, your chance to receive financial reimbursement may expire.
 Even waiting a month to file a claim could seriously impact your benefits.